SharkSnack/shiren-4/content/system/gameplay-basics.md

 Day:

-- Direct attacks deal damage like normal to day monsters, and moves cannot be used.
+- Direct attacks deal damage like normal to day monsters, and abilities cannot be used.

 ### Monsters